UN-ICC/icc-oidc-bridge/README.md

 # ICC OIDC Bridge

-This repository contains Python/Django code for an implementation of Indy verificable credential based authentication using OpenID Connect
+This repository contains Python/Django code for an implementation of Indy verifiable credential-based authentication using OpenID Connect

 The project is a rewrite of [VC-AuthN OIDC](https://github.com/bcgov/vc-authn-oidc) that is written in .Net as we needed the implementation to be done in Python.
 We have tried to mimic the vc-authn-oidc workflows and endpoints so it can be used as replacement of the .Net project in their [Demo](https://github.com/bcgov/vc-authn-oidc/tree/master/demo)

 ## Dependencies

-The project depends on a PostgreSQL database and on a running instance of [ACA-PY](https://github.com/hyperledger/aries-cloudagent-python).
+The project depends on a PostgreSQL database and a running instance of [ACA-PY](https://github.com/hyperledger/aries-cloudagent-python).
 Both are included in the docker-compose file found in the repository.

 ## Running the project

-With the bash script manage we can start/stop the project with docker.
+With the bash script manager we can start/stop the project with docker.
 Docker and docker-compose is needed for the script to work.
 The manage script exports several environment variables that are used by the docker-compose.
 Review them to match your environment, but it should work as-is for a local test

 ```
 $ ./manage